DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/value.md

 An object or a value that specifies the date and time currently selected in the calendar.
 Available only for *'single'* [selection mode](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#selectionMode).

 ---
-You can use the following formats to specify the current UI component value:
+You can use the following date formats:

 - Date
 Specifies the date directly.